PikachuPenial/Titanmod/PATCHNOTES.md

 - The pitch of sliding related sound effects now slightly vary on each slide

 - Adjusted visual effect of mantling

+- Adjusted default crosshair settings for new players

 - Fixed some secondaries not firing underwater